 Generally speaking, you should plan on re-staining your deck every 2-3 years.
-By taking care of it regularly, you can keep your deck looking new for years to come.
+By taking care of it regularly, you can keep your deck looking new for years.
 So pick up that brush and get to work!
-Your deck will thank you for it.
+Your deck will thank you for that.

 10 Warning Signs that Demand You to Restain Your Deck:

 It’s that time of year again.
-The weather is starting to warm up, and you can finally start spending more time outside.
+The weather is warming up, and you can finally start spending more time outside.
 But before you invite your friends over for a barbecue, there’s one important task you need to take care of first: inspecting your deck.